-This blog is part three in a five-part series on product personalization.
-To read the full resource guide “5 Reasons Why You Should Offer Product Personalization”.
+This blog is part three of a five-part series on product personalization.
+To read the complete resource guide “5 Reasons Why You Should Offer Product Personalization”.

 The first thing you have to get straight: will you allow returns of personalized products?
 If you do, how will you handle it?
-Charging a restocking fee can help recoup some of the costs incurred from personalization, but that doesn’t make the order able to be resold nor does it make customers too happy.
-Keeping a strict handle on quality assurance is key – maintain and update machinery often and train your staff well (or, if you’re outsourcing, work with a trusted vendor, request sample orders frequently, and monitor customer feedback for personalized orders) to make sure you’re getting it right.
+Charging a restocking fee can help recoup some of the costs incurred from personalization, but that doesn’t make the order able to be resold or make customers too happy.
+Keeping a strict handle on quality assurance is critical – maintain and update machinery often and train your staff well (or, if you’re outsourcing, work with a trusted vendor, request sample orders frequently, and monitor customer feedback for personalized orders) to make sure you’re getting it right.

-If you’re not going to allow returns, address the ways you’ll communicate that to customers.
-It should be clearly stated on your FAQ page, on the checkout page, and anywhere else where personalization is mentioned.
+If you’re not allowing returns, address how you’ll communicate that to customers.
+It should be clearly stated on your FAQ page, checkout page, and where personalization is mentioned.
 Give customers plenty of chances to ‘see’ their order before they buy – whether it’s an on-page rendering of their product with details, a proof emailed to them to approve, or even a customer care agent reaching out to finalize order details before it goes to print.
 That way, if there’s an error in spelling or something else, it will be caught (hopefully!) before the customer sees it.

 Ready to increase your order volume and product options while decreasing your returns rate?
 Ready, set, go:

-- Make quality your #1 priority – have standard operating procedures for every personalization process, then create a detailed quality assurance program that makes sure everything that ships out looks perfect.
+- Make quality your #1 priority – have standard operating procedures for every personalization process, then create a detailed quality assurance program that ensures everything that ships out looks perfect.

 - Find creative ways to give as realistic a pre-order personalized experience as possible.
-Encourage customers to double (and triple!) check their orders prior to processing.
+Encourage customers to double (and triple!) check their orders before processing.

 - Search high and low for the best vendor if you’re not doing it in-house – and then use the same one for every channel to ensure quality consistency.